Jeefong-P/REALUI/README.md

 ## pages

-Click L to swap pages, this logic will be changed later.
+Click L to swap pages, this logic will be changed later and make it automatic.

 ## Connecting to Node.js